yanpitangui/dotnet-api-boilerplate/README.md

 ## Standalone
 1. You may need a running instance of MsSQL, with appropriate migrations initialized.
 	- You can run just the DB on docker.
 For that, you have to change your connection string to "Server=127.0.0.1;Database=master;User=sa;Password=Yourpassword123” and run the following command: ``docker-compose up -d db-server``.
-Doing that, the application will be able to reach de container of the db server.
+Doing that, the application will be able to reach the container of the db server.
 	- If you want, you can change the DatabaseExtension to use UseInMemoryDatabase, instead of Mssql.
 2. Go to the src/Boilerplate.Api folder and run ``dotnet run``, or, in visual studio set the api project as startup and run as console or docker (not IIS).
 3. Visit http://localhost:5000/api-docs or https://localhost:5001/api-docs to access the application's swagger.